CropTrak/CropTrak_API/readme.md

 let form = await client.startForm('/Forms/Observations/Grower Info');
 ```

-This will also output to the console.
+The startForm command will also output to the console.

 ```
-To submit this form:
+// To submit this form:

 let response = await form.save(
     assetGUID,